danders929/Simpl-Fy/README.md

 * **Testimonials or case studies** – Showcase customer success stories to build trust.
 * **Progressive Web App (PWA) features** – Enable offline support and “Add to Home Screen” on mobile devices.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request

-Please ensure your code adheres to the existing style and includes appropriate tests where applicable.

 ## License

 Distributed under the MIT License.
 See the [LICENSE](LICENSE) file for details.